pixelfed/pixelfed/docker/faq.md

 # Pixelfed Docker FAQ

-## I already have a Proxy, how do I disable the included one?
+## How do I use my own Proxy server?

 No problem!
 All you have to do is: